Israel does not recognize the deal and reserves the right to act on its own, Netanyahu says

-In a televised speech, Rouhani sold it as a win for his negotiators.
+In a televised speech, Iranian President Hassan Rouhani sold it as a win for his negotiators.

 “We are pleased after 10 years that an agreement on this level has been reached,” he said.

 He played up the fact that the deal allows Iran to enrich uranium to a level making it usable as nuclear fuel.
-During the six months of the agreement, major facilities in Iran will continue doing so, he said.
-That level, 5% enrichment, is well below the level needed to make weapons.
+During the six months of the agreement, he said, major facilities in Iran will continue doing so.
+But that level, 5% enrichment, is well below the level needed to make weapons.

 The deal also marks the beginning of the end of sanctions, Rouhani said.